vicariousdrama/nodeyez/README.md

 ## ToDo / Plans / Known Issues

+This repository is in Alpha stage.
+This means it likely has bugs, and documentation may not fully guide a new user to succesful operation.
+Users of this repository are invited to provide feedback, in the form of questions, recommendations, bug reports etc.

 Currently, all the python scripts assume that image files will be generated and saved in a common folder (/home/admin/images).
 This was done for expedience when developing this prototype on a MyNode instance.
 The plan is to improve these scripts to use a single output folder instead of configuring them uniquely, and to turn this all into a more easily managed service.
 Eventually, it could become a package/application for the popular node deployments

 The [slideshow](./scripts/slideshow.sh) viewer uses the framebuffer imageviewer, which requires root access.
 I believe this could be gotten around by adding whatever user would be running it to the `video` group.